-5.4 Attaching to Versatile Combine
+5.4 Attaching Header to Versatile Combine

-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-1. Check that pins (A) at lower corners of header opening are retracted.
+Check that pins (A) at lower corners of header opening are retracted.